Social Democratic Party (UK, 1988–1990): The end

 Senior members of the 'continuing' SDP scattered in different directions following its dissolution.
 The party's three MPs all continued to sit as "Independent Social Democrats", although none of them were to join Holmes's new SDP.
 A number of peers, such as Lord Kilmarnock and Lord Wilson of Langside, essentially pursued the same strategy in the Lords, continuing to describe themselves as "Social Democrats" or "SDP" while sitting on the crossbenches.
-As mentioned above, many of those close to Owen who were involved in the SMF subsequently became associated with the Conservatives.
-Others, however, joined – or in many cases re-joined – the Labour Party, most notably David Sainsbury, Polly Toynbee, and several prominent peers such as Lord Diamond, Lord Kennet, Lord Taylor of Gryfe, and Lord Young of Dartington (who had left the new party as early as 1989, attracted by Labour's change of policy on issues concerning the EEC and Trident).
+As mentioned above, many of those close to Owen who were involved in the SMF subsequently became associated with the Conservatives, as did several prominent young 'continuing' SDP activists such as the future MP Rob Wilson.
+Others, however, joined – or in many cases re-joined – the Labour Party, most notably David Sainsbury, Polly Toynbee, and peers such as Lord Diamond, Lord Kennet, Lord Taylor of Gryfe, and Lord Young of Dartington (who had left the new party as early as 1989, attracted by Labour's change of policy on issues concerning the EEC and Trident).
 Only a select few members – most notably Lord Perry and Lord Aylestone, the former chair of the SDP peers – gravitated towards the Liberal Democrats, while the party's relative Euroscepticism prompted others, such as the Duke of Devonshire and the future MEP Julia Reid, to eventually support the UK Independence Party (UKIP).

 Owen did not contest the 1992 general election.
 John Cartwright and Rosie Barnes stood under the "Independent Social Democrat" banner they had adopted in the House of Commons, defending their seats in Woolwich and Greenwich respectively.
 The Liberal Democrats did not run candidates against them, and helped them with their campaigns.
 The new SDP, now led by John Bates, also aided both MPs in their bids for re-election, as did those councillors who had been elected to Greenwich London Borough Council either as 'continuing' Social Democrats or as Liberal Democrats.
 Cartwright and Barnes were allowed under Electoral Broadcasting rules to address the whole country in a joint Party Political Broadcast.
 Both narrowly lost their seats to Labour, which made substantial efforts to win them back.